rosaTome/02-js-challenges/README.md

 npm test
 ```

+Will launch the the testing UI in your default browser.

+You can click into the folder you are working on to see and re run the tests.

+- You are able to view `console.log()` in the **Console** tab.
+- You are also able to view the tests in the **Code** tab.

 When you want tests to stop running you can press `q` in the terminal to quit or ctrl + c to kill the process.

 ### Individual tests